 Baker Hughes' i-TrakTM drilling automation services lower operational risks and costs associated with well drilling.

 Weatherford’s automated pressure drilling system increases safety, efficiency, and productivity of drilling operations.

-To further understand how Internet of Things is disrupting the oil & gas industry, access GlobalData’s latest thematic research report on Internet of Things in Oil & Gas (2021).
+To further understand the key themes and technologies disrupting the oil & gas industry, access GlobalData’s latest thematic research report on Internet of Things in Oil & Gas.